alexch/codelikethis/public/lessons/learn_to_code_with_javascript/strings.md

 true
 ```

-Strings are compared *one character at a time* using the *Unicode values* of each character.
+> Strings are compared *one character at a time* using the *Unicode values* of each character.

 # Comparing Strings: Example

-So if you say `"apple" < "apricot"`...
+So if you say `"apple" < "apricot"`, JavaScript does something like this behind the scenes:

 ```js
 > "apple".charCodeAt(0)